Io-Sparks/RaspberryPiFoundationJobTest/README.md

 This project simulates a factory floor with conveyor belts and workers who assemble products from components.

+## Core Simulation Rules

+- **Components**: The simulation uses two primary components, 'A' and 'B'.
+- **Assembly**: A worker must collect one of each component to begin assembly.
+- **Assembly Time**: The assembly process is not instantaneous.
+Once a worker has both components, they enter an "assembling" state for **4 simulation steps**.
+During this time, they cannot interact with the belt or other workers.
+- **Finished Product**: After the 4-step assembly period, the 'A' and 'B' components are consumed and replaced with a finished product, 'C'.
+The worker is then free to place the 'C' on the belt.

 ## Configuration

 The simulation is configured using environment variables.
 For local development, you can create a `.env` file in the project root to manage these settings.